garethjmsaunders/digital-code-style-guide/html.md

 For more information, read the WhatWG section.

+### Comments

+Avoid writing closing tag comments, like `<!-- /.element -->`.
+This just adds to page load time.
+Plus, most editors have indentation guides and open-close tag highlighting.

+### Forms

+* Lean towards radio or checkbox lists instead of select menus.
+* Wrap radio and checkbox inputs and their text in `<label>`s.
+No need for `for` attributes here: the wrapping automatically associates the two.
+* Form buttons should always include an explicit `type`.
+Use primary buttons for the `type="submit"` button and regular buttons for `type="button"`.
+* The primary form button must come first in the DOM, especially for forms with multiple submit buttons.

 ### Lean markup

 Whenever possible, avoid superfluous parent elements when writing HTML.
 Many times this requires iteration and refactoring, but produces less HTML.
 For example: